MEET OUR TEAM

 Brad is the co-founder and CEO of Sentosa Capital Pte Ltd., a Singapore-based fund management company.
 Brad has an extensive background in finance, including over 25 years in banking and capital markets.
 Brad was the Global Head of Capital Markets for Standard Chartered Bank (“SCB”), based in Singapore and served on SCB’s Wholesale Bank Management Group.
 Prior to that, Brad was the founder and Managing Director of SCB’s Fixed Income business, responsible for managing and running all aspects of the business in North Asia, South east Asia, South Asia, Africa and the Middle East.
 In addition to TGF, Brad also serves on the Board and is Honorary Treasurer for the Centre for Non-Profit Leadership (CNPL, Singapore), on the Board of the National Volunteer and Philanthropy Centre (NVPC, Singapore) and as the Head of the Investment Committee for Club Rainbow (Singapore).
 He holds a Bachelor of Arts in Economics from the University of California, Davis and a Master in Business Administration, Finance from the UCLA Anderson Graduate School of Management.
 He is a Chartered Financial Analyst (CFA).
 Brad is married and has 2 children.

 Cecile Sturm has an extensive background in Finance, with 15 years of experience.
 Cecile started her career with Deloitte Accountants as auditor of both national (Dutch) and international companies.
 After that she has worked as Business Controller with various companies in The Netherlands.
 Before relocating to Singapore she worked with RWE Supply & Trading Switzerland in Geneva for almost 5 years in various financial functions.
-Cecile is an active member of the Hollandse Club in Singapore and of the Netherlands Charity Association (NCA) in Singapore.
 She holds a Master’s degree in Economics from the University of Maastricht and has successfully completed the Postgraduate Accountancy examination at Tilburg University.
 Cecile is a Certified Public Accountant (RA) in The Netherlands.
-Cecile lives in Singapore with her partner and 2 children.
+She lives in Singapore with her partner and 2 children.

 Karen Lampe is currently owner of Act2Impact, a Dutch boutique firm specialized in impact assessments, after being responsible for impact related innovations at Oxfam Novib in The Hague.
 Karen started working in the development aid industry in 2005.
 Before that she worked for four years at Royal Dutch Airlines KLM in general management, where she was involved in a variety of assignments.
 Karen worked in Asia for seven years for several development aid organizations.
 For four years she worked at Kampung Kids in Jakarta, Indonesia, which focuses on the poorest families in Jakarta.
 Here she was Financial Manager, English teacher and set up craft businesses.
 Following this she worked for four years as project manager at the German Technical Cooperation (GiZ) in charge of EU funded Health and Education programs.
 Karen is involved in Temple Garden Foundation since 2009 and serves as member of the Board of Trustees.
 She holds a Master of Science in Business Administration from Erasmus University in Rotterdam, The Netherlands.
 Karen is married and has two children.